cb-technologists/blog/content/posts/gitops-series-part-1.md

 ### Cluster definition file

 Now with the variables out of the way, it's time to build out the actual definition of what the cluster is going to look like.
 This is the stuff that isn't likely to change as much.
-If you're following along you shouldn't need to make any changes except for one specific spot I'll point.
+If you're following along you shouldn't need to make any changes except for one specific spot I'll point out.

 We're going to create a `cluster.tf` file.